Data center commissioning consists of electrical and mechanical checks to ensure a data center will fulfill its destined role.

-An external commissioning agent can ensure everything is properly checked, including when members of the internal team carry out the agent’s instructions.
+An external commissioning agent can ensure everything is properly checked, including when internal team members carry out the agent’s instructions.

 Commissioning also needs to prepare for data center life after delivery.

 Have you ever made a mistake in data center commissioning from which you were able to recover?
-Tell us about your experience with a few lines in the space for Comments underneath.
+Tell us about your experience with a few lines underneath the space for Comments.